brilliant-ember/Typing-Blocker/README.md

 # Genenral Development Notes
+### General Archetecture
+This is an electron app the has the main.js, index.js, index.html for UI, as for the
+blocking functinality main entry point (no UI) it is initCapture.js.

+InitCapture listens to the user keyboard input and forwords the reading to processKey.js and if a user types a black listed keyword it executes a python script which backspaces "deletes" what the user typed

 ### Why switched away from robotJS to node-key-sender library then switched to running a python shell in the node program
 Migrated from the robotJS node-key-sender, because robotJS was very slow to execute keyboard events, like pressing backspace.
 The speed could not be altered as the function setKeyboardDelay() did not work.